-In December 2017, the Securities and Exchange Commission staff issued Staff Accounting Bulletin No. 118, which addresses how a company recognizes provisional amounts when a company does not have the necessary information available, prepared or analyzed (including computations) in reasonable detail to complete its accounting for the effect of the changes in the Tax Act.
+In December 2017, the Securities and Exchange Commission staff issued Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act" ("SAB 118") which addresses how a company recognizes provisional amounts when a company doesnot have the necessary information available, prepared or analyzed (including computations) in reasonable detail to complete its accounting for the effect of the changes in the Tax Act.
 The measurement period ends when a company has obtained, prepared and analyzed the information necessary to finalize its accounting, but cannot extend beyond one year.

-As of December 31, 2017, the Company can determine a reasonable estimate for certain effects of tax reform and is recording that estimate as a provisional amount.
-The provisional remeasurement of the deferred tax assets and liabilities resulted in a \$2.6 million discrete tax benefit which lowered the effective tax rate by14.6% in the quarter and 8.8% fiscal year to date.
-The provisional remeasurement amount is anticipated to change as data becomes available allowing more accurate scheduling of the deferred tax assets and liabilities primarily related to depreciable assets, inventory, employee compensation and commissions.
+As of March 31, 2018, the Company can determine a reasonable estimate for certain effects of tax reform and is recording that estimate as a provisional amount.
+The provisional re-measurement of the deferred tax assets and liabilities was adjusted downward from \$2.6 million at December 31, 2017 to \$2.4 million at March 31, 2018 by recording a \$200K discrete tax expense which increased the effective tax rate by 5.4% in the quarter.
+For the fiscal year to date the provisional re-measurement has resulted in a discrete tax benefit of 7.2%.
+As permitted under SAB 118, we will complete the required analyses and accounting during the year endingJune 30, 2018.
+The provisional re-measurement as anticipated to change as data becomes available allowing more accurate scheduling of the deferred tax assets and liabilities primarily related to depreciable assets, inventory, employee compensation and commissions.
 Following is a reconciliation of income tax expense (benefit) computed by applying the federal statutory income tax rate to income before taxes to actual tax expense (benefit)